 The main goal of a mentorship program is to transfer knowledge, skills, and experience from the mentor to the mentee in order to help the mentee grow and develop in their personal and professional lives.

 How to Participate

 You can participate in the Linux Foundation Mentorship program as a program administrator, a mentor, or a mentee.

-Program Administrator: As a program administrator you will enroll a mentorship program on the platform and act as a single point of contact for mentors, mentees and the Linux Foundation HR and finance team.
-Specifically, you will collaborate with mentors during the application review process and work closely with The Linux Foundation HR and finance team to oversee the mentee acceptance process and stipend payments.
+Program Administrator: As a program administrator, you will enroll in a mentorship program on the platform and act as a single point of contact for mentors, mentees, and the Linux Foundation HR and finance teams.
+Specifically, you collaborate with mentors during the application review process and work closely with The Linux Foundation's HR and finance teams to oversee the mentee acceptance process and stipend payments.

 Mentor: Mentors volunteer their time to work with mentees during the mentorship program.
-You will need to create a mentor profile on the Mentorship platform before you can request to be a mentor for The Linux Foundation Mentorship program.
+You will need to create a mentor profile on the Mentorship platform before requesting to be a mentor for the Linux Foundation Mentorship program.

-Mentee: Mentees need to create a mentee profile in order to apply to The Linux Foundation mentorship programs.
-As a mentee you will have an opportunity to contribute to an open source project while working under the guidance of an experienced mentor who's an active contributor to the project and open-source community.
+Mentee: Mentees need to create a mentee profile in order to apply to The Linux Foundation's mentorship programs.
+As a mentee, you will have the opportunity to contribute to an open-source project while working under the guidance of an experienced mentor who's an active contributor to the project and open-source community.